 There are also a few “fast food” shacks located near the soccer/football field in town that serve giant hot dogs (with real meat), sandwiches, and empanadas for around $5 to $10 per item.
 The latter price is for one “As” sandwich that is large enough for two people!

 These are truly great values for Easter Island which we visited several times during our stay.

 Other Easter Island Travel Tips

-From here, the two options you have to explore the island and see the beautiful moai are to either take a full-day guided tour (~$80 per person) or rent a car.
+From here, the two options you have to explore the island and see the beautiful moai are to either take a full-day guided tour (~$100 per person minimum, but can be much higher) or rent a car.
 (For more photos of the moai, click the previous link.)